There’s been increasing attention on cultured meat recently.

 - Technology for lab grown meat is consistently improving

-- Potential to be animal origin free in the future
+- Potential to have an animal origin free in the future

 - Might make use of renewable energy in the future